How is Zeffy free?

 81. Neighbourhood block party

-82. A glow in the dark bike ride or run
+82. A glow-in-the-dark bike ride or run

 83. Fashion show swap

-Invite community members to bring their telescopes and blankets and invite a professional to come assist with identification!
-Charge an entrance fee and sell custom merchandise, too.
+There's something genuinely special about watching the stars.
+Invite community members to bring their telescopes and blankets and invite a professional astronomer to assist with identification!
+Charge an entrance fee and sell custom merchandise too.

 85. Home spa day kits